huangjien/aiBackend/README.md

 ## Troubleshooting

-### Gradle Test Issues
+### Java Compatibility
-If you encounter Gradle test execution issues:
+The project is compatible with Java 21-24:
-1. Use the provided `run-tests.sh` script
+1. Gradle 8.14 provides Java 24 support
-2. Run tests individually in your IDE
+2. All compilation and test execution issues have been resolved
-3. Ensure Java 21 is properly configured
+3. Type-safe REST template operations eliminate unchecked warnings
 4. Tests use H2 in-memory database, so no external database setup required

 ### Docker Build